mautic/developer-documentation-new/docs/components/integrations_configuration.rst

 .. vale on

-The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormFeatureSettingsInterface``, provides the Symfony Form type class that defines the fields to be displayed on the Features tab.
-These values are not encrypted.
+The interface ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormFeatureSettingsInterface`` provides the Symfony Form type class.
+It determines what fields to display on the Features tab.
+These values aren't encrypted.

 .. php:interface:: \Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormFeatureSettingsInterface